memogarcia/memogarcia.github.io/content/posts/complexity.md

 Then, there is the other side of one of our tools, prediction.

-We often try to predict how the system will behave in the future that we start adding complexity to handle unknown behaviors that simply doesn’t yet exist.
+We often try to predict how the system will behave in an unknown future that we start adding complexity to handle unknown behaviors that simply doesn’t yet exist.
 But why?
 Human ego?
 Or communication issue?

 And this leads to a cascade of decisions that now people need to think of and wrap their brains around this.

 Regardless, **Complexity has consequences**.